 Allenby Street has an eclectic mix of stores selling cheap clothing, high-end designer garments, ball gowns, shoes, and accessories.
 You’ll also find souvenirs, jewelry stores, and a wide selection of sidewalk cafes, and restaurants.
 There are historic and modern buildings along the street, including Eclectic Style, Colonial, Classical buildings, and UNESCO-listed Bauhaus buildings.
 Parts of Allenby are neglected while others have been renovated and preserved.

 At the northern end of Allenby Street is an impressive modern convention center and Opera Square.
 This site was home to the first Israeli Parliament and the original Israeli Opera.
 Both have since found new homes.
+In the last year, the building was converted into the Herbert Samuel Hotel.

 This is one of 50 beautifully restored buildings on Allenby.
 The Eclectic Style building was designed by Alexander Levi and built in 1925.

 Six streets pass through this intersection which forms the heart of Allenby and is considered by many to be the center of the city.
-From here you can reach Carmel Market, Nahalat Binyamin Street, Sheinkin Street, and King George Street.
+From here you can reach Carmel Market, Nachalat Binyamin Street, Sheinkin Street, and King George Street.

 This street has long been considered one of Tel Aviv’s trendiest bohemian streets where chic sidewalk cafes are frequented by the city’s up-and-coming artists, musicians, and hipsters!
 You’ll find some unique one-off clothing stores along Sheinkin.

-Just off Magen David Square is Tel Aviv’s most famous market -Carmel Market.
+Just off Magen David Square is Tel Aviv’s most famous market - Carmel Market.
 The bustling market has stalls selling fresh produce, clothing, and household items.
 It has also earned a reputation for some of the city’s best eateries.

 Pro Tip: This is the best place to discover Israeli street food.
 Join a Carmel Market Food Tour.